desiby/stelligent-u/04-vpcs/README.md

 _Can you find a way to ssh to this instance?_

->*Yes, configure ssh-agent, then ssh into bastion host with ssh -A then from the bastion ssh into private instance*
+>*Yes, configure ssh-agent, then ssh into bastion host with ssh -A then from the bastion ssh into private instance using private ip*

 ##### Question: Egress